chan71/mytest/README.md

 1 ... (truncated) ...
 6

 Parameters passed are,
-order - any string to be truncated size - size of the truncated string
+order - any string to be truncated, size - size of the truncated string

 Development Details